DBCG/aphl-vsm/README.md

 Use `./mvnw clean install` to generate and cache a local version of your `clinical-reasoning` build

-### `cqf-ruler` Steps
+### `hapi-fhir-jpa-server-starter` Steps

 - Ensure that the pom.xml file has the right `clinical-reasoning` version variable:
 ```
 		<clinical-reasoning.version>3.12.0-SNAPSHOT</clinical-reasoning.version>
 ```
 or similar matching the version in your `clinical-reasoning` pom.xml file.
--  Use `./mvnw clean install` to generate and cache a local version of your `cqf-ruler` build containing the `clinical-reasoning` dependency
+-  Use `./mvnw clean install` to generate and cache a local version of your `hapi-fhir-jpa-server-starter` build containing the `clinical-reasoning` dependency
--  Use `docker build -t cqf-ruler-docker-image-tag-whatever .` to generate a docker image of `cqf-ruler` which you can use in the next part
+-  Use `docker build -t hapi-fhir-docker-image-tag-whatever .` to generate a docker image of `hapi-fhir-jpa-server-starter` which you can use in the next part

 ### `aphl-vsm` Steps